PankajKrana/CasinoGame/README.md

 2. Follow the on-screen instructions to place bets and guess numbers.
 3. Enjoy the thrill of the game and try to increase your balance.

 ## Notes

 - The code uses the `system("cls")` function to clear the console screen, which may not work on all systems.
 Consider using platform-independent methods for clearing the screen if needed.
-- This is a simple casino game for educational purposes and does not involve real money.
+- This is a simple casino game for educational purposes and does not involve real money .